NilPointer-Software/bdfd-wiki/src/bdscript/isTimedOut.md

 # $isTimedOut
-Returns whether the user is timed out or not.
+Returns "true" if the user is timed out, otherwise "false".

 ## Usage
 ```